SumoLogic/sumologic-documentation/docs/send-data/sources/hosted-collectors/cloud-to-cloud-integration-framework/proofpoint-on-demand-source.md

 ---
 id: proofpoint-on-demand-source
+title: Proofpoint On Demand Source
+sidebar_label: Proofpoint On Demand
 ---

-# Proofpoint On Demand Source

 The Proofpoint On Demand (PoD) Source collects data from the Proofpoint On Demand (PoD) Log Service and uses the secure WebSocket (WSS) protocol to stream logs.
 It securely stores the required authentication, scheduling, and state tracking information.

 :::note
 This Source requires you to be licensed for Proofpoint On Demand’s Remote Syslog feature.
 Please reach out to Proofpoint for more information.

 The Proofpoint PoD API is not public, you need to request details on the API from Proofpoint.
 :::